In this article, we’ll look at how post-purchase emails can help to drive customer loyalty and increase repeat purchases.

 Retailers often spend a huge amount and put in a lot of effort to attract visitors to their website, and once there, converting them into customers.

-A key challenge for these brands is how to maintain contact with these website visitors after they’ve made a purchase.
+A key challenge for these brands is how to maintain contact with these website visitors after they’ve made a purchase, to increase levels of customer retention.

 Good marketing doesn’t end the moment a customer buys from your site.
 Instead, this should be seen as the beginning of a longer relationship with the customer.